 Give a subtle nod to modernity and more classic styles rather than going overboard.
 Don’t take it super literally.
 Instead consider an arched doorway or mirror, as a hint towards architecture or previous years.
 Similarly, allow for some minimalism in a room to hint towards modernity.
 A plant in a modern vase is the perfect example of balance, without making it too obvious.

-Lighting affords you another great opportunity to balance old and new.
+Lighting affords you another great opportunity to balance old and new and achieve a characterful look.
 There are plenty of modern techniques for fitting lights.
 Hanging a light fitting very low over a dining table, for instance, creates tension and atmosphere.
 A pendant light fitting adds some fun and personality to a room.
 To give an interior nod to the old, incorporate some oil lamps or Tiffany lamps into a space.
 These decorative pieces are a subtle way of illuminating a room and acknowledging the past.